Byteology-LLC/MultipleDbContextDemo/readme.md

 </ItemGroup>
 ```

-**Additional Note:** If you are using the commercial version of the framework, your package list will be different:
+**Commercial Note:** If you are using the commercial version of the framework, your package list will be different:
 ```
 <ItemGroup>
     <ProjectReference Include="..\MultipleDbContextDemo.Domain\MultipleDbContextDemo.Domain.csproj" />